tinkerhub/TinkerHub-Learning-Paths/content/flutterpath/index.md

 draft: false
 image: images/flutter/flutter.jpg
 sub: false
-type:
+type: "framework"
-keywords: []
-tags: []
+keywords: ["app development", "dart", "flutter","frontend"]
+tags: ["app development", "dart", "flutter","frontend"]
 authors: ["tomkmangattu"]
 ---

-Flutter is an open-source software development kit created by Google, used to develop cross platform applications for Android, iOS, Linux, Mac, Windows, Google Fuchsia and web.
+Flutter 🌟 is an open-source software development kit created by Google, used to develop cross platform applications for Android, iOS, Linux, Mac, Windows, Google Fuchsia and web.
 Flutter is written in C, C++, and Dart.
-It was first unveiled on 2015 Dart developer summit.
+It was first unveiled on 2015 Dart 🎯 developer summit.

-## PREREQUISITES
+## PREREQUISITES 🔍

-Requires System with Android Studio and Flutter sdk installed or Visual Studio Code with Android and Flutter sdk installed.
-You should install jdk 8 and add java, flutter sdk path to System Environment Variables.
-Basic programing knowledge is appreciated.
+- 🖥️ Requires System with Android Studio and Flutter sdk installed or Visual Studio Code with Android and Flutter sdk installed.
+- ✔️ You should install jdk 8 and add java, flutter sdk path to System Environment Variables.
+- 👩‍💻 Basic programing knowledge is appreciated.
 You can get help from [here](https://flutter.dev/docs)

-## TOPICS TO LEARN
+## TOPICS TO LEARN 📋

 - Statefull and Stateless Widget
 - Functions, Data Types